Kenny Miller

-Kenneth Miller (born 23 December 1979) is a Scottish professional football coach and former player, and is currently the assistant coach of Major League Soccer club Atlanta United.
+Kenneth Miller (born 23 December 1979) is a Scottish professional football coach and former player, who is currently the head coach of Israeli Premier League club Maccabi Tel Aviv.
 Miller, who played as a striker, is one of only five post-war players to have played for both Rangers and Celtic.

 Miller began his career at Hibernian before moving on to Rangers then to the English side Wolverhampton Wanderers, where he won his first career honour, the 2003 First Division play-off final.
 After five seasons with Wolverhampton, Miller returned to Scotland, signing for the other side of the Old Firm – Celtic.
 He finished his only full season at Celtic with SPL and Scottish Cup winners medals.

 After one season with Derby County, he returned to Scotland and to Rangers, winning back-to-back SPL titles, the Scottish Cup and the Scottish League Cup in his two full seasons.
 He moved to Turkish club Bursaspor in January 2011, but returned to the UK later that year, signing for Cardiff City.
 After one season with Cardiff, Miller played in Major League Soccer for Vancouver Whitecaps FC.
 He had a third spell with Rangers between 2014 and 2018.
 After a very brief spell as player/manager of Livingston, Miller played for Dundee and Partick Thistle.

 Miller was a regular Scotland international player from his debut in 2001 until his retirement in 2013.
-He often played as an isolated lone striker, scoring 18 goals in 69 appearances.
+He scored 18 goals in 69 appearances.

-Miller began his coaching career briefly as player-manager for Livingston, and later in Australia as assistant coach of the Newcastle Jets and Western Sydney Wanderers.
-He has since had stints as an assistant manager with both Falkirk and Huddersfield Town.
+Miller was assistant coach of the Newcastle Jets and Western Sydney Wanderers, Falkirk, Huddersfield Town and Atlanta United.
+He was caretaker manager of Falkirk in 2022.
+As manager of Maccabi Tel Aviv, he won the Israel State Cup in 2025–26.